yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 Suppose one month payment to debt is \$10,000 for a debt totalled \$100,000.
 However, client anticipated increased interest rate and would like to pay \$12000 this month.
 The SMM is $2\%=\frac{12,000-10,000}{100,000}$ for this month.

+### Markets Treasury

+* Treasury Bills (T-Bills): Short-term securities with maturities ranging from four weeks to 52 weeks, sold at a discount to their face value.
+* Treasury Notes (T-Notes): Intermediate-term securities that mature in two, three, five, seven, or ten years, paying a fixed interest rate (coupon) every six months.
+* Treasury Bonds (T-Bonds): Long-term securities with maturities of 20 or 30 years, also paying a fixed interest rate every six months.
+* Treasury Inflation-Protected Securities (TIPS): Securities where the principal is indexed to inflation to protect investors' purchasing power.

 ### Underlying Asset